LareinaHou/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     ```
     write your answer here...
     ```
-    The quality of my sample just be okay, I would expect it to represent opinions of the partial target population.
+    The quality of my sample just be okay, but it might not be representative of your target population.
+The target population might not be fully diversified (e.g., age, department, etc.). and if certain groups are underrepresented (e.g., not enough responses from a particular department or job level), or if there are significant biases in who choose to respond, then the sample might not accurately represent target population.

 2. Given the class content (error, survey quality, ethics) covered since Part A of the assignment, do you wish to make any changes to your original survey?
 If so, make a copy of your original survey and make any desired changes.
 Describe the changes and your reasoning.
 Provide a link here for submission.